 It is important to note that an insured driver should always check their insurance policy before assuming that they have coverage for a permissive driver.
 In some cases, a driver may have chosen a policy that only allows the insured and other named drivers to operate the insured vehicle.
 As a result, the insured could be held liable for an accident because they were not permitted to give authorization to another driver.

 To learn more about liability for a car accident caused by a permissive user of a vehicle, you should continue reading and speak with an experienced Fayetteville AR personal injury lawyer.

 Liability for a Car Accident Caused by an Authorized Driver

 Arkansas is a no-fault insurance state for car accidents.
 When a car accident occurs in a no-fault state, the insurance company for an insured driver will pay for the expenses despite whether the insured driver caused the accident.

 However, if a car accident was caused by a friend of the insured driver and the friend did not have his own car insurance, this could lead to a serious issue.
 For example, if a victim was struck by the friend, and their insurance was not enough to cover their injuries, they could seek compensation from the friend and the insured driver.
-This could mean that the insured will have to defend against a personal injury lawsuit.
+This could mean that the insured will have to defend against a personal injury lawsuit in Bella Vista, AR.